-The teeth of the Koala are also specialized for their diet of leaves.
+The teeth of the koala are also specialised for their diet of leaves.
 The sharp front incisors nip the leaves from the branch.
 The molars are designed to cut and shear the leaves.
-A gap between incisors and molars allows the tongue more room to move the mass of leaves about as the Koala chews them.
+A gap between incisors and molars allows the tongue more room to move the mass of leaves about as the koala chews them.
 The jaw has very powerful muscles, used to grind the leaves to a fine pulp before they are swallowed.

 A joey is not born with these microbes.
 Before it is weaned from the pouch, the mother starts to produce specially softened faeces, called ‘pap’.
 The joey eats some of this pap, and in so doing, inoculates its own gut with the special digestive bacteria.

-Koalas have a thickened pad of dense fur on the rump.
+Koalas have a thickened pad of dense fur on the rump, with a thick layer of cartilage over the end of their spine.
 This provides a comfortable cushion while they rest in the fork of a tree for so many hours.

 Koalas can get all the water they need from leaves and from water on the surface of the leaves.
 This makes it unnecessary to climb down from their tree to go in search of a supply of free-standing water.

 When they do have to leave the shelter of the tree, they are vulnerable to predators such as dingoes, foxes and feral cats.